hashgraph/hedera-sdk-java/docs/java-app/create-jar-guide.md

 ### Creating a fat/uber JAR

-To create a fat/uber jar of your Java application that uses the Hedera Java SDK, you need to use the Shadow Gradle plugin:
+To create a fat/uber jar of your Java application that uses the Hedera™ Java SDK, you need to use the Shadow Gradle plugin:

 ```groovy
 id "com.github.johnrengelman.shadow"